 - Store spreader in a cool, dry place without a load in the hopper.

-- Proper maintenance will increase the life of your spreader.
+- Remember that proper maintenance will increase the life of your spreader.

 N.C.
 Cooperative Extension prohibits discrimination and harassment regardless of age, color, disability, family and marital status, gender identity, national origin, political beliefs, race, religion, sex (including pregnancy), sexual orientation and veteran status.